- Home

 Teams must submit their Season-Opening Roster by 3 p.m.
 ET on Wednesday, Oct.
 16, 2024.

 Teams will wear their white jerseys at home and dark jerseys on the road for all games through Jan.
 20, 2025.
 As of Jan.
 24, 2025, teams will wear their dark jerseys at home and their white jerseys on the road through the end of the regular season.
-During the Playoffs, home teams will switch back to wearing their white jerseys and visiting teams will switch back to wear their dark jerseys.
+During the Playoffs, home teams will continue to wear their dark jerseys and visiting teams will wear their white jerseys.

 Teams must submit their roster for the 2025 Kelly Cup Playoffs by 3 p.m.
 ET on Monday, April 14, 2025.
 The 2025 Kelly Cup Playoffs will begin on April 16, 2025.